-Scoliosis screening of preteens often allows any spinal curve that needs treatment to be corrected with a brace, reducing the likelihood of surgery later on.
+The recommended scoliosis screening age is the preteen years, which often allows any spinal curve that needs treatment to be corrected with a brace, reducing the likelihood of surgery later on.

-Scoliosis screening is most helpful during an adolescent’s growth spurt beginning about age 10.
+The typical scoliosis screening age starts about age 10, as the screening is most helpful during an adolescent’s growth spurt.
 If your health care provider detects a curve in the spine that needs treatment, a brace will often correct the condition at this age and can prevent the need for surgery later in life.

 Girls are much more likely than boys to have scoliosis.
 It also runs in families, so if a relative of your child has scoliosis, you should get your child checked by your pediatrician.